 The overall strategy should be reviewed every eight years to ensure that the underlying principles remain sound with mid-point review after four years.
-Non-Fixed Play Programmes will be developed to fit the need of children and young people, families and communities who live in our Borough.

-Ongoing monitoring and evaluation by the Play Development Team will be ongoing throughout the non-fixed play programmes.
+Ongoing monitoring and evaluation by the Play Development Team will be ongoing throughout the process of refurbishment/development of each play park.